ericknudson/king-county-home-price-generator/README.md

 # king-county-home-price-generator
-A R Shiny app that predicts the selling price of a user-input home and finds similar homes.
+An R Shiny app that predicts the selling price of a user-input home using linear regression with k-means clustering and finds similar homes using k-nearest neighbors.
 Hosted at https://knudson.shinyapps.io/kingcounty/.